Showing posts with label Driving - Racers. Show all posts

 Fast open roads...

-This isn't just a racer but more a road trip.
-Yes, it's almost like an adventure across the States with various locations.
-Also, the environments can change depending on the conditions as we have the weather to endure which adds an element of pseudo-realism.
+This isn't just a racer but more of a road trip adventure across the States.
+Also, the environments can change depending on the conditions, as we have the weather to endure, which adds an element of pseudo-realism.
 Even if the other drivers fail to use their headlights at night (what?
 Am I being too picky lol)

-I also think they captured the feeling of speed incredibly well - it's almost Vroom standards with extreme velocities.
+I also think they captured the feeling of speed incredibly well - it's almost Vroom standards.
 Strangely, our car appears to be running on fairy dust because there is never a need to refuel your Esprit or Elan.
 Which is good, who needs that kinda realism?
-These differences certainly help Lotus II leap away from the original and into a whole new driving experience whilst still remaining familiar with the original.
-Fast and Furious you might say.
-Love it!!
+These differences certainly help Lotus II leap away from the original and into a whole new driving experience, whilst still remaining familiar with the original.

-Okay, it's now time for another screenshot but this one is of a law breaker.
+It's now time for another screenshot, but this one is of a lawbreaker.
 What?
 You heard me...

-Come on, it's nighttime and nobody is using their lights.
+Come on, it's nighttime, and nobody is using their lights.
 Where's the police?
+Ha!

 The CryptO'pinion?

-Lotus II is incredible and one of the best racers on the Atari ST. For me, it perfectly combines elements of a good race with the feeling of a Bullrun and road trip combined - so we get to see the world in this speedster.
+Lotus II is incredible and one of the best racers on the Atari ST. It perfectly combines elements of a good race with the feeling of a Bullrun combined.
+So we get to see the 16-bit world in this speedster.

-Overall, this is not only one of the best 16-bit racers ever released but is also definitely one of my personal favourites too.
-I simply cannot stress enough how much I recommend Lotus II.
-It's just as enjoyable as the magnificent original so zooms in high on my Top 10 list of Atari ST drivers.
+I cannot stress enough how much I recommend Lotus II.
+It's just as enjoyable as the magnificent original, so it zooms in high on my Top 10 list of Atari ST drivers.
 Download it right now - you won't regret it!!

 Downloads for floppy or hard disk!!